ror-community/ror-site/content/blog/2020-12-16-aligning-ror-with-posi.md

 > *Patent non-assertion – The organisation should commit to a patent non-assertion covenant.
 The organisation may obtain patents to protect its own operations, but not use them to prevent the community from replicating the infrastructure.*

 We value ourselves as a fully open and public registry of factual information about research organizations.
-The metadata and curatorial value that we contribute to the ROR registry are not considered the intellectual property by any ROR related entity.
+The metadata and curatorial value that we contribute to the ROR registry are not considered the intellectual property of any ROR-related entity.
 As facts, information stored in the registry, by its nature, cannot be patented.
 In addition, ROR fully asserts no ownership of the  information by making it available to the public under a CC0 1.0 public domain dedication.